 Examines the techniques and processes of non-structural plans.
 Includes familiarization with plan and construction documents, specifications, and the application of fire, life and safety code requirements.

-Prerequisite: BLD151 and BLD152, both with a grade of C or better; or consent of instructor.
+Prerequisite: BLD152 with a grade of C or better; or consent of instructor.
 Sp